Working to recover endangered

 Recovering xʷč’iłqs (pinto abalone)

 In 2020, we joined Puget Sound Restoration Fund, WA Department of Fish and Wildlife and others to recover xʷč’iłqs, which is Lushootseed for pinto abalone (Haliotis kamtschatkana).
-Stay tuned for a web page where you can find out more about our current efforts to help recover pinto abalone here in the Pacific Northwest.

 Photo: Adult pinto abalone, courtesy of Washington Department of Fish and Wildlife.